-- The Dutch captain of the aircraft refuses upon arrival to have the pirates aboard, neglecting the formal orders of the Attorney to have them boarded.
-He stipulates that the security risk is unacceptable and that it is only with him to decide upon that. - Moreover, the Dutch aircraftowner asserts that a Dutch District Attorny cannot give such orders abroad: the overarching rule of territoriality simply dictates so. - Again: this is a question of international jurisdictional law.
+- Moreover, the Dutch aircraftowner asserts that a Dutch District Attorny cannot give such orders abroad: the overarching rule of territoriality simply dictates so. - Again: this is a question of international jurisdictional law.
 In this case, that segment is tightly interlinked with extraditional matters. - In the end, the Dutch Ministry of Defence sends a military plane.
 That plane has to be considered to be an extension of Dutch soil.

-Gemeente Schouwen-Duiveland, oktober 2008

-The pirates love to board.
-They love to go to the Netherlands, that Garden of Eden, so well reputed for its prosperity and stability.

-Aboard the plane, they apply for asylum.

-No compulsory power was needed to bring them aboard and to have them disembarking at the Dutch airport.

-Question: if the claimed persons obviously are willing to travel to the claimant party, could one assert that there was a case of extradition?
+- The pirates love to board.
+They love to go to Europe, that Garden of Eden, so well reputed for its prosperity and stability. - Aboard the plane, they apply for asylum. - No compulsory power was needed to bring them aboard and to have them disembarking at the Dutch airport. - Question: if the claimed persons obviously are willing to travel to the claimant party, could one assert that there was a case of extradition?